Energy balance and damage for dynamic brittle fracture from a nonlocal formulation: Failure Energy as Geometric Integral, Flat Cracks, Griffith Fracture Energy, and Energy Balance

+This is consistent with the surface energy of fracture recovered from the nonlocal model in the local limit for the dynamic case where cracks can heal \cite{lipton2014dynamic,lipton2016cohesive}.

-The example shows that the failure energy can recover the Griffith fracture energy.
-However crack shape is determined by how the failure set grows.
-Here failure sets or cracks emerge from the dynamic bond breaking process.
-Growth is determined by loading history and the shape of the sample.
-Numerical simulations illustrate crack propagation using this model, featuring the the alignment of broken bonds behind the propagating strain concentration in Section \ref{sec:simulations}.
+The examples show how the failure energy can recover the Griffith fracture energy for flat cracks with $\epsilon>0$ and its generalization to countably rectifiable cracks but only for $\epsilon\rightarrow 0$.
+However crack shape is determined by how the failure set grows in time.
+Because of this the failure sets or cracks emerge from the dynamic bond breaking process.
+Growth of the failure set is determined by loading history and the shape of the sample.